Symbiotex Bioplastics LogoSymbioTex

 We have also established strong partnerships with third party compounders which can support our material supply and scale up above the 1 Ton/hour mark.

-Join us in our mission to replace single-use plastic with our sustainable and truly home compostable solution.
+Join us Join us in our mission to replace single-use plastic with our sustainable and truly home compostable solution.